doczjs/docz/MIGRATION_GUIDE.md

 # Migration Guide

-The [v1 release](https://github.com/pedronauck/docz/pull/656) was one of our big releases so far and a lot of breaking changes was introduced.
-So, there's a few apis that changed and you need to update your code if you're coming from previous versions.
-It's not a big deal, but you need to follow this guide in order to get Docz running properly on your project after an upgrade.
+The [v1 release](https://github.com/pedronauck/docz/pull/656) was one of our big releases so far and a lot of breaking changes were introduced.
+A few APIs were changed and you will need to update your code if you're coming from a previous version.
+It's not a big deal, but you need to follow this guide in order to get Docz running properly on your project after the upgrade.

 ## Update React to use Hooks